MIDUS: Memory-Infused Depth Up-Scaling

-We present MIDUS, a memory-based alternative to FFN replication for DUS.
-A Memory block replaces the FFN in a Transformer block with a key–value memory layer, and such blocks can be interleaved to realize DUS in a drop-in manner.
-We also describe initialization and the residual path preserving the base model at training start.
-Finally, we introduce HML, a per-head memory design built on product-key lookup and efficient value factorization.
+To parameterize the added residual capacity in DUS without duplicating FFN-heavy blocks, we introduce MIDUS and HML.
+In MIDUS, a Memory block replaces the FFN branch of an inserted Transformer block with a memory layer, so that the added residual correction is carried by retrieval-based capacity rather than by a duplicated feed-forward branch.
+We first describe the MIDUS interleaving rule, initialization, and residual path that preserve the base model at training start.
+We then introduce HML, a head-wise memory design built on product-key lookup and efficient value factorization.
+We focus on the architectural formulation below and defer implementation-level optimizations for efficient HML training and inference to Appendix~\ref{appendix:implement}.